 Further details on all of the above areas as well as on other aspects of the project to develop the Island’s new insurance framework can be found in the Authority’s ‘Roadmap for updating the Isle of Man's regulatory framework for insurance business'.

 Documents in respect of the ICP project

-In addition to those documents, in accordance with the Authority's commitment to periodically update the Roadmap, first issued in June 2013, please see the following links:
+In accordance with the Authority's commitment to periodically update the Roadmap, first issued in June 2013, please see the following links: